beginning of content

 Stillbirth or loss of an infant

-Parents who experience a stillbirth or the death of an infant during the first 24 months of life can also take unpaid parental leave.
+If you experience a stillbirth or the death of an infant during their first 24 months of life, you can take unpaid parental leave for up to 12 months.

 How do I claim and access leave payments?

-Start the claim process from 3 months before your baby is born or adopted through Centrelink.
-You can log on to your Centrelink account through the MyGov website.
+You can start the Centrelink claim process up to 3 months before your baby is born or adopted.
+Log on to your Centrelink account through the MyGov website.

-The Government will usually make parental leave payments to the employer first, who then pays the employee.
-However, you can choose to receive the payment directly from the Government.
+The government will usually make parental leave payments to your employer.
+Your employer will then pay you.
+However, you can choose to receive the payment directly from the government.

 Check if you are eligible for other payments:

-If you run your own business, you cannot work while you are receiving the payment.
-You can perform basic tasks to keep your business operational, such as
+If you run your own business, you can't work while you are getting the payment.
+You can do basic tasks for an hour each day to keep your business operational, such as

 For more information on activities that do not count as work, please visit the Services Australia website.